programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql06.png" caption="A one-column table returned by our query for every object with type 'print'" %}

+Remember that, because `"print"` here is a _literal_, we enclose it within quotation marks in our query.
+When you include literals in a SPARQL query, the databse will only return _exact_ matches for those values.

 Note that, because `?object_type` is not present in the `SELECT` command, it will not show up in the results table.
 However, it is essential to structuring our query, because it connects the dots from `?object` to the label `"print"`.